-Peggy Levitt is Chair of the sociology department and the Luella LaMer Slaner Professor in Latin American Studies at Wellesley College and co-Director of Harvard University’s Politics and Social Change Workshop.
-She is also the co-founder of the Global (De)Centre.
+Peggy Levitt is Chair and Professor of Sociology and the Luella LaMer Slaner Professor in Latin American Studies at Wellesley College and an Associate at Harvard University’s Weatherhead Center for International Affairs.
 Her most recent book, Artifacts and Allegiances: How Museums Put the Nation and the World on Display, was published by the University of California Press in July 2015.

 Peggy has received Honorary Doctoral Degrees from the University of Helsinki (2017) and from Maastricht University (2014).
 She was a Robert Schuman Fellow with the Global Governance Program (2017-2019) and at the Migration Policy Center (2015) at the European University Institute in Florence.
 In 2018-2019, she was an affiliate at the Institute of Humanities at Yonsei University in Seoul, the Hans-Robert Roemer Fellow at the Oriental Institute of Beirut, and the Institute of Creativity Distinguished Visitor at Hong Kong Baptist University.
 She has also held various visiting professorships including, most recently, at Queen Mary University of London, Tel Aviv University, the Lebanese American University, the National University of Singapore, Oxford University, and the American University of Cairo.